DaveBitter/graduation_internship/end_report.md

 I then started to learn React Native.
 React Native is a framework that allows you to create a native app for Android and iOS with Javascript.
 This is a logical choice because ViriCiti works with Javascript and React for the web applications and so have I for the past year and a half.

-Because of this, the learing curve was not very steep.
-React Native is basically React without a stylesheet and HTML.
+Because of this, the learning curve was not very steep.
+React Native is basically React without a style sheet and HTML.
 I was pretty quick to pick React Native up.
 Within the week I made my first couple of screens to try stuff out.

 #### Expo.io